DEPICT-RH/bat-seg/README.md

 ```

 **Note:** The first time you use this command, the model weights will be automatically downloaded to your .totalsegmentator folder.
+**Note:** By default, TotalSegmentator uses the model_final_checkpoint in the loaded weights folder.
+To use the best fold checkpoints from the 5-fold cross-validation (as done in our paper), manually overwrite the model_final_checkpoint files with the model_best_checkpoint files.
+These can be found in each fold folder within the hidden .totalsegmentator directory containing the datasets.
+For the BAT dataset, the corresponding dataset folder is Dataset901.